 Some of the technical content on this site is only available in English.

-Creating units in Homelok
+Creating and moving in units in Homelok

 You must be a property manager or an owner to be able to create a unit.
 It's expected, although this will depend on your use case, that once you create a unit and, at least one unit manager, you would then hand over the management of the unit to a unit manager.